hugeandbulk/kumar/questions.md

 Store the data in the format that requires the least space for your data.
 UTF-16 does not always require more storage than UTF-8.
 The amount of storage that is required depends on your data.
 For example, Latin-1 characters always take 1 byte in UTF-8 and 2 bytes in UTF-16.

+Is UTF-16 better than UTF-8?

+UTF-8 encoding is preferable to UTF-16 on the majority of websites, because it uses less memory.
+Recall that UTF-8 encodes each ASCII character in just one byte.
+UTF-16 must encode these same characters in either two or four bytes.

 How to convert CSV file into UTF-8 in Python?

 If you write a CSV file using Python's standard file handling operations such as open() and file. write(), Python will automatically create a UTF-8 file.